mykelalvis/FT/Traveller/WORKING/Mongoose/Secrets of the Ancients.md

 Call for a Difficult (10+) Recon check as the Travellers drive to Ujinka's house.
 If a Traveller succeeds, they catch the occasional glimpse of a POC grav car that seems to be keeping pace with them.
 This grav car belongs to Hargid Voss and Stej Lanner, the two Imperial Intelligence agents who are following the Travellers.

-Ujinka's home is surrounded by a high fence enclosing several square kilometres of garden.
+Ujinka's home is surrounded by a high fence enclosing several square kilometers of garden.
 When the Travellers drive up to the gate, they are scanned by an automated security system that confirms their identity.
 A successful Recon check notes the presence of armed drones lurking in the trees; such weapon systems are illegal on Regina without extensive special permits and are certainly an impressive amount of firepower for a private residence.

 > [!info]- CONTACTING INSPECTOR NORRIM
 > The Travellers may wish to contact Inspector Norrim, either to find out if there is any progress on the case or to ask him about Detective Odoy.
 He steadfastly refuses to comment on the investigation into Backett's death (if the Travellers volunteer information about Professor Ujinka or some other clue, then Norrim 'takes it under advisement' and passes the lead onto Imperial Intelligence).
 As for Detective Odoy, he tells the Travellers that Odoy is medically unfit for duty and should not be trusted.